 Florida ranks as the third-most populous state in the country, according to the U.S. Census Bureau, next to California and Texas.
 The state boasts a population of more than 21 million residents.
 Having such a large population naturally would mean more student loan borrowers, but the amount of student loan debt Floridians have is on the rise.

-According to credit bureau Experian, the average student loan debt in the Gainesville, Florida area was $40,221 in 2018 and spiked 10.7% to $44,508 in 2019.
 If you’re in certain professions like law or nursing, you may be able to get student loan forgiveness in Florida under specific programs.
 Read on to learn more.

 2 programs for student loan forgiveness in Florida